csosborn/promises_talk/README.md

 * A promise listener will only be called once, and only one (resolution or rejection) will be called.
 This is in marked contrast to the normal node.js calling convention, which leaves lots of room for error.
 Buggy library code can call a callback multiple times, potentially with multiple values, and defensive coding is impractical.
 * Promise listeners will not be called before when()/then() returns (not true of jQuery, sadly).

 ## Promise problems
 * Debugging can be difficult, since stack traces tend to be even shorter than with basic node code, and what's left is mostly Q guts.
 * Forgetting to return or terminate a promise chain is easy, and results in exceptions being silently swallowed.
-* There is a performance cost.
+* There is a performance cost to wrapping everything in additional function layers and nexTick() calls.
-* For better or worse, the normal node.js callback pattern allows for one function to easily "return" return values.
+* For better or worse, the normal node.js callback pattern allows for one function to easily "return" multiple values.
 Promises do not.